CFC-Servers/GLuaTest/README.md

 You can use a specific branch of the project by adding **`@<branch-name>`** to the end of the line.

+(**If your requirement is hosted in a private GitHub repo**, you'll need to do some annoying legwork to get everything connected.
+[More info here.](https://github.com/CFC-Servers/GLuaTest/wiki/Working-with-private-dependencies))

 Great, now we update our workflow to use our requirements file
 ```yml